davidoram/beaker/docs/transcript.md

 OK, so when the `newRequestScope` func is called it creates & returns a new requestScope.
 It calls `setupDbConn` passing the connection pool.
 Lets take a look at that func.
 It performs some telemetry - we will skip over that for now.
 Next it calls `pool.Acquire` which gets a free connection from the connection pool.
 This is the first thing that can fail with an error so lets look at how errors are handled.

 The overall design philosopy is that the request struct holds the first error that occurs inside its struct.
-When ech step of the request processing starts it begins by checking - is there an error on thee request & if there is it skips its normal processing.
+When **each** step of the request processing starts it begins by checking - is there an error on the request & if there is it skips its normal processing.

 OK, so when an error occurs we can call one of two functions against the request struct.
-Either `AddSystemError` if its some error that occurs inside the system that the caller has no control over.  "system" errors are the developers responsibility to monitor for, and fix if needed.  the other kind of error are called "Caller" errors and they are the responsibility of the API caller to fix.
+Either `AddSystemError` if its some error that occurs inside the **system** that the caller has no control over.  "system" errors are the developers responsibility to monitor for, and fix if needed.
+The other kind of error are called "**Caller**" errors and they are the responsibility of the API caller to fix.
 There is a function `addCallerError` to add them.

-So in our case if the error is caused when we acqiore a connection from the db connection pool, thats a system error so we call that function.
+So in our case if the error is caused when we acquire a connection from the db connection pool, thats a **system** error so we call that function.
 In turn that calls the `addEror` func that performs some telemetry, creating spans and logs which we will talk about later.
 Then it simply stores the error on the `requestScope`.

 Back up to the `setupDbConn` lets assume the happy path and we get a connection, it saves the connection in the `requestScope` and proceeds to creates a database Transaction, perform similar error handling and stores that also against the `requestScope`.
 Lastly it creates a new `db.Queries` and stores it against the request scope.

 So back up to the `newRequestScope` function, we now have populated the request itself from nats.
 This gives us access to the incoming request data.
 We have a nats connection  saved (so that later on we can send a response), and we have established a connection to our database through our `queries` field.
 The queries are using a connection gained from the pool, and wrapped in a db transaction so we can commit or rollback as required later.

-Right lets retuen to the `stockAddHandler` function.
+Right lets return to the `stockAddHandler` function.
-The first thing we do is defer a call to `requestscope.close` Defer of course means that it will be called when the function returns, so lets lreturn to the close function until we have looked at the rest of the this function.
+The first thing we do is defer a call to `requestscope.close` Defer of course means that it will be called when the function returns, so lets return to the close function until we have looked at the rest of the this function.

 The first thing we do is call the `validateJSON` func passing in the context, JSON Schema compiler, the request data (the JSON payload in []byte form), and the name of the schema that the payload shoud confiorm to (ie: `"http://github.com/davidoram/beaker/schemas/stock-add.request.json"`).